zemacedo99/FEUP-FSI/LOGBOOK8.md

 - We want to login as admin.
 So our input for username will start with ``admin``.
 Then we want to terminate the evaluation of "name", so we add `` ' `` after admin and terminate the query with ``;``.
 This way we are with ``admin';``

 - Since ``--`` is how we comment a line in SQL we just add after and this way we ignore to check the password.
-This is the final result of our input for username ``admin' -- ``.
+This is the final result of our input for username ``admin'; -- ``.
 Password input can be empty or not, it does not make a difference.

 - To complete task 2.2 we use the command ``curl www.seed-server.com/unsafe_home.php?'username=admin%27;%20--%20&Password=1'``.
 We needed to include special characters as single quote, %27, and white space, %20.
 This way is simple to understand that the input for username used in this command is the same as in the previous task.